jina-ai/jina/docs/chapters/install/via-pip.md

 # Install Jina via `pip`

-If you prefer run Jina natively on the host, please make sure you have Python >= 3.7 installed on the host.
+If you prefer to run Jina natively on your host, please make sure you have Python >= 3.7 installed.

 ## Install from PyPi

-On Linux/Mac, simply do:
+On Linux/Mac, simply run:

 ```bash
 pip install jina